-- □ Tenant Toilet Rooms: Refer to local-codes one employee toilet may be required in all Tenant spaces.
-All Toilet room floors above grade level shall have a Landlord approved waterproof membrane between the structural subfloor and Tenant's finish floor.
-All on grade toilet rooms will have perimeter waterproofing.
+- All Toilet room floors above grade level shall have a Landlord approved waterproof membrane between the structural subfloor and Tenant's finish floor. - All toilet rooms will have perimeter waterproofing.
 All Toilet Rooms shall have ceramic tile sanitary floors and base that extend a minimum of four inches (4" in.) above finish floor.
-(Refer to Flooring Section page 33) - ADA: All restrooms are to have an ADA complaint marble threshold (or equivalent) to help contain water in the event of a leak. - Rubbish Storage Rooms: Provide a storage area for rubbish in all food or beverage service operations.
-All storage area floors above grade level shall have a Landlord approved waterproof membrane between Landlord's structural sub-floor and Tenant's finish floor. - ☐ Food Preparation and Service Areas: All food preparation and service area floors above grade level shall have a Landlord approved waterproof membrane between the structural sub-floor and Tenant's finish floor.
-They also must have an adequate number of floor drains. - ☐ Health Code: All finishes shall be in compliance with Health Code Requirements (or approved by local health authority). - Stock Rooms: Tenants may exit through stock rooms if the stock room is of the same hazard classification as that found in the main retail area. - Stock Room Access: Not more than fifty percent (50%) of the exit access is through the Stock Room.
-Stock Room is not subject to locking from egress side. forty four inch (44" in.) clear aisle defined by full or partial height fixed walls and leads directly to the exit without obstructions. - Health Code: A clear egress path of ten feet (10'-0" ft.) is required in the mall concourse area in front of the storefronts.
-Tables/chairs, signage, and other obstructions must not be located in this space.
+(Refer to Flooring Section page 35) - □ ADA: All restrooms are to have an ADA complaint marble threshold (or equivalent) to help contain water in the event of a leak. - Rubbish Storage Rooms: Provide a storage area for rubbish in all food or beverage service operations.
+All storage area floors above grade level shall have a Landlord approved waterproof membrane between Landlord's structural sub-floor and Tenant's finish floor. - Food Preparation and Service Areas: All food preparation and service area floors above grade level shall have a Landlord approved waterproof membrane between the structural sub-floor and Tenant's finish floor.
+They also must have an adequate number of floor drains. - □ Health Code: All finishes shall be in compliance with Health Code Requirements (or approved by local health authority). - □ Stock Rooms: Tenants may exit through stock rooms if the stock room is of the same hazard classification as that found in the main retail area.

+- Stock Room Access: Not more than fifty percent (50%) of the exit access is through the Stock Room.
+Stock Room is not subject to locking from egress side. forty four inch (44" in.) clear aisle defined by full or partial height fixed walls and leads directly to the exit without obstructions. - □ A clear egress path of ten feet (10'-0" ft.) is required in the mall concourse area in front of the storefronts.
+Tables/chairs, signage, and other obstructions must not be located in this space. - □ Fire Extinguishers: A fire extinguisher is required within 25 feet of the entry located where it will be readily visible.